xinhuang/xinhuang.github.com/data/posts/2017-02-27-the-epic-fail-of-enforcing-unit-tests.md

 >
 > And most important, don't force people to write unit tests.

-You might say: **That is not true.
+You would say: **That is not true.
 By forcing people writing tests to reach test coverage of N%, (N is usually around 80 hopefully) they will carefully design their code so that it is unit-testable/testable.**

 Once I had the same belief, until I came across a code snippet looks like below: